-Would you like to learn about your child's strengths and challenges?
-Do you have queries about your child's progress but you don't want to engage in diagnostic testing at this stage?
+Would you like to learn about your young child’s strengths and challenges?
+Do you have some queries about your child’s progress but you don’t want to engage in diagnostic testing at this stage?

 Our Play and Observational Assessments are designed for children between approximately 2 and 6 years of age.
 At this age children are most comfortable expressing themselves through play.
 We aim to step into the child’s world of play and be guided by them, to better understand their stage of development.